 Access controls are an aspect of HIPAA regulation that limits the number of staff members at an organization that has access to PHI.
 Access to PHI should be limited, based on the roles and responsibilities of the employee in question.
 If access controls are too broad, then PHI is exposed to unnecessary risk.
 If a health care organization experiences a data breach due to improper HIPAA access controls that can lead to some major fines for negligence.
 Covered entities must allow patients to review and agree to their organizational Notice of Privacy Practices before beginning treatment.

 HIPAA regulation mandates that covered entities must have their Notice of Privacy Practices posted in plain sight for patients to review.
-Common HIPAA violations can result from a covered entity’s failure to properly disclose their Privacy Practices, or a breach thereof.
+Common HIPAA violations can result from a covered entity’s failure to properly disclose its Privacy Practices, or a breach thereof.
 Under the HIPAA Privacy Rule, patients have certain rights to the access, privacy, and integrity of their healthcare data and PHI.
-Furthermore, HIPAA has also made harder for physicians and patients to work with innovators to advance healthcare technology.
+Furthermore, HIPAA has also made it harder for physicians and patients to work with innovators to advance healthcare technology.

 This is because information cannot be shared with third parties for instance with researchers and innovators.
 Patients, physicians, and others in healthcare have complained about outdated healthcare technology, but the lack of easy access to healthcare data is a major barrier to this advancement.